Theatre de la Mode Dolls at Maryhill Museum

 The first grouping of dolls is in a set by Jean Cocteau, that was inspired by a movie called “Ma Femme est une Sorcière” (My Wife is a Witch).
 An apt setting for today, Halloween.
 (But I wonder what the fashion designers thought about their beautiful creations being placed in a scene of destruction, especially Marcel Rochas who designed a wedding dress that ended up being displayed on a supine doll, instead of upright in all its glory.
 On the other hand, with all the wartime destruction they had endured, maybe it didn’t strike them as unique.)

 The dolls are displayed out in the open, not behind glass, which allows you to see them really well, and photography is allowed.
 I was thrilled to be able to take all the pictures I wanted, to really zoom in on the details, but I didn’t find the right camera settings to compensate for the low light conditions, and most of my pictures did not turn out well.

 The Scène de Rue was created when the dolls underwent restoration for their 40th anniversary.
 The dress on the far right above, is credited to Lucile Manguin on the museum card, but I believe it is the same dress is credited to Maggy Rouff in the book Théâtre de la Mode.

 I was so thrilled to get to see these dolls in person!
 I guess I will have to go back twice more to see the other sets!

 If you get a chance to go, be aware that the museum is only open for the year from March 15 to November 15.
 But during that time, it is open every day, which makes it easy to fit a visit into your itinerary.

-And you can see the second collection, the Merci Train dolls, online from the Metropolitan Museum of Art.
+And you can see the second collection, the Merci Train dolls, online from the Brooklyn Museum.